apache/superset/docs/installation.rst

-Make sure the user has privileges to access and use all required databases/schemas/tables/views/warehouses, as the Snowflake SQLAlchemy engine does not test for user rights during engine creation.
+Make sure the user has privileges to access and use all required databases/schemas/tables/views/warehouses, as the Snowflake SQLAlchemy engine does not test for user/role rights during engine creation by default.
+However, when pressing the "Test Connection" button in the Create or Edit Database dialog, user/role credentials are validated by passing `"validate_default_parameters": True` to the `connect()` method during engine creation.
+If the user/role is not authorized to access the database, an error is recorded in the Superset logs.

 See `Snowflake SQLAlchemy <https://github.com/snowflakedb/snowflake-sqlalchemy>`_.